Skip to main content

 DiCOM Software is now part of Abrigo, giving you a single source to Manage Risk and Drive Growth.
 Make yourself at home – we hope you enjoy your new web experience.

-Loan-pricing models: What to consider for loan origination software
+Loan-pricing models: What to consider for LOS

 Mary Ellen Biery

-Read Time: 0 min
+0 min read

-Financial institutions that structure and optimize pricing for loans are able to make sure they are adequately compensated for the risk they are taking.
-Instead of pricing loans based on a “gut feel” or a request to match or beat competitors’ rates, institutions that utilize loan-pricing models for origination incorporate a more methodical approach.
+Financial institutions that structure and optimize pricing for loans are better positioned to make sure they are adequately compensated for the risk they assume.
+Instead of pricing loans based on a “gut feel” or matching competitors’ rates, institutions that utilize a loan pricing model during origination incorporate a more methodical approach.
+This disciplined approach incorporates cost, credit risk, capital usage, and profitability targets.
+Banks and credit unions considering a loan origination system (LOS) from Abrigo or another provider should assess their ability to incorporate a loan pricing model to accurately set and document loan prices.

 Benefits of loan pricing